tatianamac/tm11ty/src/posts/white-guyde.md

 🔹 Am I adding something of value?
 🔹 Are these my words to say?

-## 5️⃣ Spend time connecting with your thoughts, then emotions.
+## 5️⃣ Spend time connecting with your thoughts, then emotions

 Write down your observations in this new version of you.
 What do you notice?